aa29zzjj/Project3/README.md

 ## Task 2 Exploring Web3 using Algorand

 We might define Web 1.0 as a read only distributed system.
 Fetch a document and read it in your browser.
 Web 2.0 might be described as a "read-write" distributed system.
-The user is able to enter data and communicate that data to servers.
+Using a browser, the user is able to enter data and communicate that data to servers.
 Web 3.0 might be categorized as a "read-write-own" distributed system.
 Cryptocurrency and tokens may be owned and transferred.

 The overall architecture on most Web3 systems is "decentralized peer-to-peer" rather than the more centralized "client server".